alexlawrence/declarative/README.md

 declarative.apply('counter').to(document);
 ```

-This causes declarative to parse the whole document for any matches of the mapping.
+declarative then parses the whole document for any matches of the mapping.
 The "apply" method takes
 either a single mapping or a list of mappings.
 It can be applied to any DOM element.
-More examples:

 ```javascript
 declarative.apply(['widgets', 'validation']).to(document.getElementById('#content'));